chipsalliance/firrtl-spec/spec.md

 # Conditionals

-Conditional statements define one or more regions, each with an associated condition.
+Conditional statements define one or more blocks, each with an associated condition.
-These regions contain other statements (including nested conditional statements).
+These blocks contain other statements (including nested conditional statements).
-The behavior of the contained statements is affected by the conditions associated to the regions containing them.
+The behavior of the contained statements is affected by the conditions associated to the blocks containing them.

 ## Conditional Statements